RaphaeleL/build.h/README.md

 1. check if build.c has changed, if so: recompile `build.c` and rerun itself
 2. compile the target (here `main.c`)
-3: autorun is on true, thereby: run the target.
+3. autorun is on true, thereby: run the target.

-See the Code below:
+Checkout the `examples\` directory with many different example usages.
+The Code below is just showing the No Build Tooling!

 ```c
 // File: build.c